ruggeri/tech-notes/ai/neural-nets.md

         * Often used for finding low-dimensional representation.
 PCA is a common technique.
         * Clustering.
+        * One nice thing: you can learn from unlabeled data!

+## Week 2: Perceptron Learning

 * Feedforward nets: most common.
     * Any net with more than one hidden layer is "deep".
     * Activations need to be nonlinear function, so that we can